thebsdbox/DFSSHWrapper/README.md

 It allows simple interactions with an ssh server, however terminal and sftp aren't implemented.
 To work with libssh2, the src archive needs to be downloaded from http://libssh2.org and placed in the same Directory as the make_libssh.sh file.
 This script (ensure +x) will unpack the src archive, configure and build it.

+Usage:
+	$ ./make_libssh.sh ./archive.tar.gz

 It then extracts the required headers and lib archive and places everything in a libssh2_xcode directory, which can then be added to your project (Ensure that libcrypto.dylib and libz.dylib are added to your project as well).